56

 • 10

 $\begingroup$ I'm pretty sure that so long as MO stays on the platform we're subject to the same CoC as everyone else.
 We could of course try to take our ball and go home.
-But although my heart breaks for Monica (who's an old friend from another site, who I think very highly of, and who was really terribly treated), as far as I can tell there's nothing actually bad in the CoC, so I can't imagine leaving being seriously considered. $\endgroup$ Oct 12, 2019 at 1:51
+But although my heart breaks for Monica (who's an old friend from another site, who I think very highly of, and who was really terribly treated), as far as I can tell there's nothing actually bad in the CoC, so I can't imagine leaving being seriously considered. $\endgroup$ Commented Oct 12, 2019 at 1:51

 • 16

 $\begingroup$ @NoahSnyder I still don't fully understand what's going on even after several hours of reading over the last two days.
 Most of the uproar that isn't tied to Monica's firing but to the new CoC itself seems to come from the FAQ post which reads very different than the CoC itself.
 It is easy to read the new code charitable and as an expansion of the general "don't be a dick" theme of the CoC.
 It is much harder to read the FAQ in this way.
-Especially the questions about what is considered a violation and how violations will be enforced are causing worries. $\endgroup$ Oct 12, 2019 at 2:05
+Especially the questions about what is considered a violation and how violations will be enforced are causing worries. $\endgroup$ Commented Oct 12, 2019 at 2:05

 • 9

 $\begingroup$ I think the meta.SE post about pronouns with the best ratio of light to heat is this one which has a more understandable version of what the FAQ is hopefully trying to say and an insightful answer with a somewhat different viewpoint raising a few objections.
-I think it's really unfortunate that SE rolled this out in a way that would maximize distrust of them (since Monica is widely beloved), not least because it's harmful for SE's trans and non-binary users that their reasonable requests are now associated with SE's unreasonable behavior. $\endgroup$ Oct 12, 2019 at 23:04
+I think it's really unfortunate that SE rolled this out in a way that would maximize distrust of them (since Monica is widely beloved), not least because it's harmful for SE's trans and non-binary users that their reasonable requests are now associated with SE's unreasonable behavior. $\endgroup$ Commented Oct 12, 2019 at 23:04

 • 20

 $\begingroup$ To make things clear for casual readers, the link in @NoahSnyder's comment does not discuss the official FAQ.
 Rather, it proposes a replacement for the FAQ.
-It is basically irrelevant, as the company has made it clear over the course of the last year or two that they have zero interest in taking suggestions from the community into account, they just want everybody to shut up and do what they are told. $\endgroup$ Oct 13, 2019 at 7:47
+It is basically irrelevant, as the company has made it clear over the course of the last year or two that they have zero interest in taking suggestions from the community into account, they just want everybody to shut up and do what they are told. $\endgroup$ Commented Oct 13, 2019 at 7:47

 • 26

 $\begingroup$ Also, at this point it’s clear that the company does not care one iota about members of the LGBTQ+ community, or of any of their other users for that matter.
 Users of the free service are not customers, but a product; SE treats them (that is, us) as an expendable commodity it owns.
 The only point of the CoC update is that they can show it to their investors and real customers (advertisers, etc.): “here, look, we care about inclusiveness and diversity”.
-The actual effects of the change mean nothing to them. $\endgroup$ Oct 13, 2019 at 7:59
+The actual effects of the change mean nothing to them. $\endgroup$ Commented Oct 13, 2019 at 7:59

 • 12

 $\begingroup$ Concerning the licensing issue, it might be a good idea if representatives of the MathOverflow corporation in their official capacity ask SE for explanation what is the legal basis for this unilateral retroactive licence change.
-They staunchly refuse to say anything to users, but they just might treat a request from the MO corp. more seriously. $\endgroup$ Oct 14, 2019 at 7:20
+They staunchly refuse to say anything to users, but they just might treat a request from the MO corp. more seriously. $\endgroup$ Commented Oct 14, 2019 at 7:20

 • 10

 $\begingroup$ @FrancescoPolizzi There is some discussion of “the OP” in the FAQ thread, but it seems inconclusive.
-The only thing that’s clear is that if a CM determines it might offend someone, the punishment will be swift and hard. $\endgroup$ Oct 14, 2019 at 10:17
+The only thing that’s clear is that if a CM determines it might offend someone, the punishment will be swift and hard. $\endgroup$ Commented Oct 14, 2019 at 10:17

 • 12

 $\begingroup$ That is, the official “rule” is apparently that if you know someone’s pronouns, and call them “the OP”, it’s ok if this is something you would do anyway, but it is a punishable violation of the CoC if you’ve done it in order to avoid using the pronouns.
-Since SE failed to issue moderators with mind-reading technology, it’s anyone’s guess how they are supposed to judge your intent. $\endgroup$ Oct 14, 2019 at 12:03
+Since SE failed to issue moderators with mind-reading technology, it’s anyone’s guess how they are supposed to judge your intent. $\endgroup$ Commented Oct 14, 2019 at 12:03

 • 19

-$\begingroup$ Am I particularly susceptible, or this at the very least seems irrational, and at worst borders on lunatic? $\endgroup$ Oct 14, 2019 at 12:40
+$\begingroup$ Am I particularly susceptible, or this at the very least seems irrational, and at worst borders on lunatic? $\endgroup$ Commented Oct 14, 2019 at 12:40

 • 21

-$\begingroup$ My opinion is that requiring the use of requested pronouns and punishing people for using a completely innocent and neutral form as "the OP" is coercing speech. $\endgroup$ Oct 14, 2019 at 12:49
+$\begingroup$ My opinion is that requiring the use of requested pronouns and punishing people for using a completely innocent and neutral form as "the OP" is coercing speech. $\endgroup$ Commented Oct 14, 2019 at 12:49

 • 11

 $\begingroup$ You judge intent in this case the same way that you judge it in other cases: by examining the visible evidence.
 If somebody's posting history makes it clear that they always say "the OP", then the intent in using it now is probably not to avoid pronouns.
 But if their posting history makes it clear that they regularly use pronouns and have never before said "the OP", then the intent behind its use now is much more questionable.
-Mens rea goes back at least to the 13th century (says Wikipedia) and has never required mind-reading, just examination of the available evidence. $\endgroup$ Oct 14, 2019 at 21:16
+Mens rea goes back at least to the 13th century (says Wikipedia) and has never required mind-reading, just examination of the available evidence. $\endgroup$ Commented Oct 14, 2019 at 21:16

 • 15

 $\begingroup$ For the sake of some misinterpreted "inclusiveness", we are making people afraid to speak and we are coercing their language, expecting to judge their intent.
 We are using the expression mens rea when talking about "the OP"!
-We suddendly are in "1984", or what? $\endgroup$ Oct 14, 2019 at 22:33
+We suddendly are in "1984", or what? $\endgroup$ Commented Oct 14, 2019 at 22:33

 • 9

 $\begingroup$ @NajibIdrissi It’s one thing to demand that users shouldn’t use certain words such as the offensive name you are talking about, and it’s a completely different thing to demand that users must use certain words (some of which are not even actual English words in the first place).
-It’s called compelled speach. $\endgroup$ Oct 23, 2019 at 11:39
+It’s called compelled speach. $\endgroup$ Commented Oct 23, 2019 at 11:39

 • 15

 $\begingroup$ Having said that, SE now scrapped the original CoC FAQ and replaced it with a much better one, taking the most important complaints of the community into account, see meta.stackexchange.com/q/336364 and meta.stackexchange.com/q/336366 .
 There is some hope the company finally started to communicate with its users again.
-However, the situation of Monica (that involved highly unethical behaviour on the part of SE) as well as other issues such as illegal relicensing remain unresolved as yet. $\endgroup$ Oct 23, 2019 at 11:46
+However, the situation of Monica (that involved highly unethical behaviour on the part of SE) as well as other issues such as illegal relicensing remain unresolved as yet. $\endgroup$ Commented Oct 23, 2019 at 11:46

 • 9

 $\begingroup$ @NajibIdrissi Based on your offensive comment that I’ve actually seen before it was deleted, I suspect you still don’t understand the issue.
 Consider the following: (1) “Don’t call me n**** or asshole.”
 (2) “Whenever you speak about me, you must call me ‘btxp’.
 You can’t just call me by name, by a description such as ‘the OP’, by a neutral pronoun, or in any other way.
 If you speak about me, even indirectly, in a sentence that does not include ‘btxp’, it is an offence.”
-For me (unlike you, it seems) , (1) is a prefectly reasonable request that should be honoured in any civil conversation. ... $\endgroup$ Oct 24, 2019 at 8:08
+For me (unlike you, it seems) , (1) is a prefectly reasonable request that should be honoured in any civil conversation. ... $\endgroup$ Commented Oct 24, 2019 at 8:08

 4 Answers 4